 Drywood termites are notorious for their capability to completely damage wooden items and furniture.
 Unlike other species of termites, drywood termites require very little amount of moisture for survival.
-The major problem is that drywood termite infestation does not become apparent until the termites reach outer surface of the wood.
+The major problem is that drywood termite infestation does not become apparent until the termites reach the outer surface of the wood.
 By the time they're detected, it's too late to carry out any preventive measures against termites.

 Drywood termite infestations can be controlled either by using whole house treatment or spot treatment.
 Whole house treatment becomes necessary when the drywood termites attack structural wood.
 Spot treatment is carried out only if a particular area, wooden material, or furniture gets infested.
 The treatment types can be adopted according to the place of infestation.

 Fumigation treatment is an ideal whole house treatment option.
 This particular technique has been employed by exterminators for the last 40 years.
-Fumigation kills about 99% of termites in the building or house, and may require up to 2 days to achieve the desired results.
+Fumigation kills about 99% of termites in the building or house, and may require up to two days to achieve the desired results.

 The whole building is wrapped in a gas-tight tarpaulin or tarp.
-Once the building is made air-tight, a poisonous gas is released inside the building to kill termites from every corner of house.
-Although fumigation is an effective termite treatment option, the gas is also toxic for animals, plants and even humans.
+Once the building is made air-tight, a poisonous gas is released inside the building to kill termites from every corner of the house.
+Although fumigation is an effective termite treatment option, the gas is also toxic for animals, plants, and even humans.
 The building needs to be vacated during the entire process, and no food items can be kept inside the house during fumigation.